< Back to the Polytechnique Montréal portal

 Green stormwater infrastructure and active mobility: a case study investigating the effects of bioswales on individuals' perceptions

-Charlotte Lemieux, Sara Lisa Lach Gar, Françoise Bichai, Francesco Ciari et Geneviève Boisjoly
+Charlotte Lemieux, Sara Lisa Lach Gar, Françoise Bichai, Francesco Ciari and Geneviève Boisjoly

 [img]